kognise/website/src/content/writing/arp.md

 date: '2022-03-29'
 ---

 The other day I was sick and bored.
-With nothing better to do, I spent a day building [ArpChat](https://github.com/kognise/arpchat), a slightly-cursed chat app entirely running on ARP.
+With nothing better to do, I spent a day building [ArpChat](https://github.com/kognise/arpchat), a slightly cursed chat app entirely running on ARP.

 Several people have asked me how ArpChat works behind the scenes, so I thought I would write a quick post.
 While building it wasn't particularly novel for me, you might learn something new if you're new to networking!